LibraryCarpentry/lc-marcedit/episodes/06-manipulating-MARC-data-basics.md

 For both the Add Field and Delete Field functions there are a number of different options that can be applied to control the updates.

+The options to Add a Field include:
+- Inserting the new field before or after existing fields of the same type.
+For example, if you are adding a new 500 note field, you can at it before or after the existing 500 fields.
+- Limiting the addition of the new field to records where the field is not present or where the field and field contents are not duplicated.
-The options to Add a Field include, if the field you are adding already exists, it can be inserted first in the list of those MARC fields or last.
-MARC fields can be added only if that MARC field is not already present in that record or based on the presence of other criteria found in other MARC fields.
-For example, a MARC field `655  \4$aElectronic books` can be added to only those records that are eBooks based on the data in the LDR or 008.
+- Limiting the addition of the new field based on the presence of other criteria found in other MARC fields.
+For example, you can add a MARC field `655  \4$aElectronic books` to only those records that are eBooks based on the data in the LDR or 008.

+The options to Delete a Field include:
+- Removing fields that duplicate the
-The options to Delete a Field include removing duplicates, removing MARC fields based on field position, removing MARC fields that do not match what is entered in the Field Data, or removing invalid UTF-8 MARC fields.
+- Removing MARC fields based on field position
+- Removing MARC fields that do not match what is entered in the Field Data.
 For example, to ensure that only the field `655  \4$aElectronic books`. is present in the MARC data, the option Remove if field data does not match can be selected.
+- Removing invalid UTF-8 MARC fields.

 :::::::::::::::::::::::::::::::::::::::  challenge